Model Optimisation

 For many models the default settings are ideal, however, Metashape models with multiple textures can end up with distracting seams caused by imperfect compression.
 This is because the underlying representation of model with 4 texture tiles is 4 separate models, and slight changes to the mesh become very obvious in VR.

 The solution is to increase the quality of quantization, from a default of 14-bit to 20-bit.
 We have had no visible seams on models compressed at this setting.
-With this method highly-detailed 1 million polygon models can be viewed on Meta Quest 3 headsets, with plenty of room for other processing.
+With this method, highly detailed ~1,000,000 polygon models are usually smooth on Meta Quest 3, while ~1,200,000 is typically near the upper limit.

 npx gltf-transform draco tmp-ktx.glb output.glb \